Bakers/Chocolatiers & Candymakers

 Information was provided by Sandy Clark

 The Otterbein Bakery opened in Baltimore in 1881 as a storefront pastry shop.
 The bakery was founded by Adam Otterbein, who emigrated from Germany in 1881.
-The bakery began as a small retail shop in Locust Point, near Fort McHenry.
+The bakery began as a small retail shop in Locust Point, near Fort McHenry, actually on Fort Avenue and Jackson Street.
 Adam married Anna Maria Sophia (Simon 1845-1922).
 Their children were Theresa Sophia, Leopold Leo, August Anthony and Frank Joseph.

 The family is buried at Holy Cross Cemetery.